 Coltrin suggests that politics play at least some role in the development and passage of 50/50 shared parenting laws.
 Would Illinois be better off with a 50/50 shared parenting law?
 Coltrin argues that many other states are already awarding 50/50 custody to fathers, but it is important to consider both sides of the issue.

 If you have questions about the allocation of parental responsibilities, a Chicago family lawyer can help.
-Contact Arami Law Office today.
+Contact Arami Law today.

 How did we do?